 Among FAPE’s early accomplishments are the formalization of a partnership with Sotheby’s to provide pro bono services to the State Department to inventory and evaluate historic furnishings; the millennium GIFT TO THE NATION – a collection of American art for permanent display in U.S. embassies; restoration projects at U.S. diplomatic facilities in Brussels, Budapest, Buenos Aires, London, Madrid, Paris, Prague, Rome and Vienna; and the complete refurbishment of the public rooms at the U.S. Embassy Residences in Beijing and Warsaw.

-Since our founding, each President’s administration has supported FAPE’s activities, including President and Mrs. Obama.
+Since our founding, each President’s administration has supported FAPE’s activities.
 FAPE would like to recognize and thank the late President and Mrs. Ronald Reagan; President George H.W.
-Bush and Mrs. Barbara Bush; President William Jefferson Clinton and Mrs. Hillary Clinton; and President George W. Bush and Mrs. Laura Bush.
-Also, FAPE would not succeed without the support of Secretary of State John Kerry, and our Honorary Patrons — former Secretaries of State Madeleine K. Albright, James A. Baker III, Hillary Rodham Clinton, Henry A. Kissinger, Colin L. Powell, Condoleezza Rice, and George P. Shultz.
+Bush and Mrs. Barbara Bush; President William Jefferson Clinton and The Honorable Hillary Clinton; President George W. Bush and Mrs. Laura Bush; and President Barack Obama and Mrs. Michelle Obama.
+Also, FAPE would not succeed without the support of Secretary of State Rex Tillerson, and our Honorary Patrons — former Secretaries of State Madeleine K. Albright, James A. Baker III, John F. Kerry, Hillary Rodham Clinton, Henry A. Kissinger, Colin L. Powell, Condoleezza Rice, and George P. Shultz.

 FAPE was founded in 1986 by Leonore Annenberg, Wendy W. Luers, Lee Kimche McGrath and Carol Price.
 FAPE’s current leadership includes Chairman Jo Carole Lauder; President Eden Rafshoon; Vice President Darren Walker; and Director Jennifer A. Duncan.